 - "Accountable Plans" are easy to set up.
-Here are the requirements: - Expenses must be business-related - Employee expenses must be adequately accounted to employer (receipts provided) in a reasonable & timely fashion (within 120 days) - Any excess reimbursement must be returned to employer within a reasonable amount of time (within 120 days)
+Here are the requirements: - Expenses must be business-related. - Employee must have paid or incurred deductible expenses while performing services as an employee.
+The reimbursement or advance must be paid for that expense. - Employee must substantiate the expense (provide a receipt) to the employer within a reasonable period of time (within 120 days).